StackToolbox/aws-sam-webpack-plugin/README.md

 });
 ```

-You also need to modify the `output` section of your `webpack.config.js` so that Webpack uses the plugins `.filename()` method to determine the name of the output file.
+If you are upgrading from instructions prior to 0.5.0 you also need to modify the `output` section of your `webpack.config.js` so that Webpack uses the plugins `.filename()` method to determine the name of the output file.
 This will create a `.aws-sam/build` folder in correct SAM project root.

 ```javascript
 module.exports = {